rails/rails/guides/source/action_view_overview.md

 Action View Overview
 ====================

-In this guide you will learn:
+After reading this guide, you will know:

 * What Action View is and how to use it with Rails.
 * How best to use templates, partials, and layouts.